Dante-Cadiz/lemon-qualitycontrol/README.md

 - Two associated bugs in production on Heroku where creating an image montage fails and throws a Syntax Error 'Not a PNG file', and .h5 file for model fails to load.
 - These were found to be because the input image files and .h5 model files were stored in Git LFS which Heroku does not support.
-- To fix this bug, I followed the steps exactly as documented [here](https://ankane.org/git-lfs-on-heroku), generating a public and private SSH key pair to allow Heroku access to Git LFS.
+- To fix this bug, I moved the files previously stored in LFS out of LFS and into regular Git storage.

 ## Credits